 Grab a hold of the short ends of the dough and twist the dough a few times.
 Then tie the dough into a knot (see video below or photos in the blog post for reference).

 Transfer the knotted dough onto the lined baking sheet.
-I also like to make sure that some of the coconut filling is exposed by opening up lightly pulling apart some of the layers of the twisted bun.
+I also like to make sure that some of the coconut filling is exposed by lightly pulling apart some of the layers of the twisted bun.
 Continue shaping the remaining pieces of dough into buns.

 Cover the knotted buns with plastic wrap and let the buns rise for an hour, until they double in size.